 - Co-Signing a Loan — Understanding the Reasons & Risks.
 If you have good credit, should you assume the risk of cosigning a loan for someone who might not otherwise qualify?

 Paying Down Debt

 These articles can help you manage and reduce existing debt loads.

 - How to Get Out of Credit Card Debt Fast — 5-Step Payoff Plan.
 If you’re overwhelmed by credit card debt, you need this step-by-step payoff plan.

 - What Is Credit Counseling? — How Debt Management Plans Work.
 Credit counseling services offer a new perspective on managing debt and may help you reduce your balances faster.
 But be on the lookout for predatory lenders.

-- What Are Debt Consolidation Loans – Benefits, Risks & Alternatives.
+- What Is a Debt Consolidation Loan – How It Works, Pros & Cons.
 Learn when it makes sense to use a personal loan for debt consolidation and when you might want to pursue other alternatives.

 - 16 Ways to Reduce & Avoid Overwhelming College Student Loan Debt.
 These tips may help you get a handle on your student loan debt.